sarahalfa/my-codef-site/content/_index.md

 Space remains a mystery.
 We know that the Milky Way itself is between *100,000 and 150,000* light years across.
 The universe itself is another matter.

-You can check out the latest news and discoveries by heading [to places](https://science.nasa.gov/).
+This site has been designed to provide a quick read to the latest scientific discoveries on our universe.

-Alternatively, you can fill out the contact form in the *contact* section to subscribe to weekly emails.
+You can also read more about new discoveries in science by heading [to places](https://science.nasa.gov/).

 ![galaxy2](galaxy2.jpg)